OfficeDev/office-ui-fabric-core/README.md

 - Components help you create common elements like buttons, form fields, and lists.
 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.

+##Why Open Source?

+Office UI Fabric is a project started and maintained by the OneDrive and SharePoint Design Studio that was open sourced in order to…
+- Help the broader development community build Add-ins and applications for Office 365
+- Provide a Point of Reference for the evolving Office 365 Design Language
+- Create a community around the UI/UX of Office 365 to make better experiences for everyone who builds for it

+We will do our best to release frequently and keep the community up-to-date with changes to the Design Language, components, and other assets, but we may have to evolve quickly.
+This means that everyone gets the latest designs, but that features and assets may change often.
+Deprecated features will be marked in our change log, and will be removed at the next major version following the deprecation.

 ##Frequently asked questions